Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ![](images/terraform-install.gif)

+To run these exercises you will need an instance of ACI running. dcloud.cisco.com has a couple of instances of ACI that you can reserve and use in this lab we'll be using the "Cisco ACI 4.1 Automation v1" demo which can be reserved and used.
+Alternatively you can also use your own instance of ACI if you have one available.

-## Exercise 1 - Dipping our toe in the water, creating our first tennant on ACI with Terraform
+## Exercise 1 - Dipping our toe in the water, creating our first resources on ACI with Terraform